Michigan’s Best One Day Conference!

 The Rochester Writers’ Conference began in 2008 when founder & organizer, Michael Dwyer, saw a want and a need for professional development in the Southeast Michigan area for new, working and published writers.
 The event began at Rochester College and was moved to Oakland University in 2010.

 Many writers’ conferences are multi-day expensive events.
-Conference -goers may spend $200-300 per day to attend before they pay for transportation and accommodations.
-Part of the plan is to make this an easy event to attend – One Day – for a reasonable rate.
+Conference-goers may spend $200-300 per day to attend – before the cost of transportation and accommodations.
+Part of the plan is to make this an easy one-day event to attend for a reasonable rate.
 You don’t have to travel to New York or L.A. to find good, effective writing instruction.

 Refreshments all day, a full lunch, and an entertaining keynote address enhance the learning experience.
 Time to network is available too – bring business cards.

-Authors will have their books and materials available for sale.
-The Rochester Writers’ Conference grants only presenters the right to display and sell their work.
-No other venders or sales will be present.
+Presenting authors will have their books and materials available for sale.
+The Rochester Writers’ Conference grants only speakers the space to display and sell their work.

 Please Note: All events take place in the Oakland Center of Oakland University (2200 N Squirrel Road, Rochester, MI 48309).
 Use parking lot 1 (P1) and walk East for the shortest distance into the Oakland Center.
 The Oakland Center is positioned between the lots and the Clock Tower.
 Look for Bright Yellow Signs.
 The Oakland Center is #13 on the Campus Map.